navanchauhan/navanchauhan.github.io/Content/posts/2023-04-30-n-body-simulation.md

 Imagine you are observing a *cosmic dance* between multiple celestial bodies, all tugging on one another as they move through space.
 The n-body problem aims to undersand and predict the paths of these objects as they move through space.

 When `n=2`, i.e we have only two objects, say the Earth and the Moon, we can easily apply Newtonian physics to predict their motion.
-However, when `n>2`, the problem becomes much more difficult to solve analytically.
+However, when `n>2`, the problem becomes much more difficult to solve analytically.[1]
 This is because each object feels the gravitational pull from all other objects, and thus the equations of motion become coupled and non-linear.

 As the number of objects increases, finding an exact solution becomes impossible, and we rely on analyticals approximations.